aieng-lab/llm-voicechat-demo/README.md

     python FlaskSocketIO_GUI.py
     ```

-If BreezeStyleSheets doesn't work, then you need to setup its configuration:
+If BreezeStyleSheets doesn't work, then it needs to be configured:
    ```
    cd BreezeStyleSheets
    python configure.py --compiled-resource breeze_resources.py
    cd ..
    ```
-Then run 6.
+Then run 5.